 Date: Tuesday, November 21, 2006

-Shipman has 15 days to contest the citations and proposed penalties before the independent Occupational Safety and Health Review Commission.
-OSHA staff from the agency's area office in Birmingham conducted the inspection.
-The office is located at the Medical Forum, 950 22nd St. North, Suite 1050, phone (205) 731-1534.
+The company has 15 working days from receipt of the citations to contest the citations and proposed penalties before the independent Occupational Safety and Health Review Commission.
+The worksite was inspected by staff from the OSHA's area office in Jackson located at 3780 I-55 North, Suite 210; phone: (601) 965-4606.

 U.S. Labor Department (DOL) releases are accessible on the Internet at www.dol.gov.
 The information in this news release will be made available in alternate format upon request (large print, Braille, audio tape or disc) from the COAST office.
 Please specify which news release when placing your request.
 Call (202) 693-7765 or TTY (202) 693-7755.
 The U.S. Department of Labor is committed to providing America's employers and employees with easy access to understandable information on how to comply with its laws and regulations.
 For more information, please visit www.dol.gov/compliance.